SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/LLM_Apis.md

 * **`$OllamaChatHandler$`**: Passes `tools` and `tool_choice` through directly, as Ollama accepts OpenAI-format tool definitions.

+### Conversation Replay (Tool Round Trips)

+The internal message format keeps tool traffic in OpenAI's shape: an assistant message carries a `tool_calls` list and each result arrives as a `role: "tool"` message with a `tool_call_id`.
+OpenAI-compatible and Ollama backends accept these directly.
+The Anthropic Messages API accepts neither, so `$ClaudeApiHandler$._prepare_payload` runs `_convert_tool_messages_for_claude()` over the conversation before sending:

+* An assistant message with `tool_calls` becomes an assistant turn whose content is a block list: existing text first, then one `{"type": "tool_use", "id": ..., "name": ..., "input": {...}}` block per call.
+Argument strings are parsed to the object Claude requires; unparseable arguments degrade to `{}` with a warning.
+* A `role: "tool"` message becomes a user turn holding a `{"type": "tool_result", "tool_use_id": ..., "content": ...}` block.
+Consecutive results merge into one user turn, and a plain user message immediately following tool results merges into that same turn (tool_result blocks must lead the turn), keeping roles alternating.

+Without this conversion, the second request of any tool loop pointed at a Claude endpoint (the one that replays the call and its result) was rejected with a 400.

+Related: the message builders drop the empty trailing assistant marker added by `add_missing_assistant`, but never one that carries `tool_calls`; that is structural data, not filler (`$BaseChatCompletionsHandler$` and `$OllamaChatHandler$` both guard this).

 ### Streaming Responses (`_process_stream_data`)

 `_process_stream_data` can now return dictionaries that include a `tool_calls` key alongside `token` and